Baertram/LibSets/README.md

---Returns the name of the DLC by help of the DLC id --> Parameters: dlcId number: The DLC id given in a set's info --> Returns:    name dlcName function LibSets.GetDLCName(dlcId)
+--Returns the name of the DLC by help of the DLC id --> Parameters: dlcId number: The DLC id given in a set's info --> Returns:    name dlcName function lib.GetDLCName(dlcId)

---Returns the name of the DLC by help of the DLC id --> Parameters: undauntedChestId number: The undaunted chest id given in a set's info --> Returns:    name undauntedChestName function LibSets.GetUndauntedChestName(undauntedChestId, lang)
+--Returns the name of the DLC by help of the DLC id --> Parameters: undauntedChestId number: The undaunted chest id given in a set's info --> Returns:    name undauntedChestName function lib.GetUndauntedChestName(undauntedChestId, lang)

 --Returns the name of the zone by help of the zoneId --> Parameters: zoneId number: The zone id given in a set's info -->             language String: ONLY possible to be used if additional library "LibZone" (https://www.esoui.com/downloads/info2171-LibZone.html) is activated
 --> Returns:    name zoneName
-function LibSets.GetZoneName(zoneId, lang)
+function lib.GetZoneName(zoneId, lang)

 --Returns the set data (setType number, setIds table, itemIds table, setNames table) for specified LibSets setType --> Returns:    table with key = setId, value = table which contains (as example for setType = LIBSETS_SETTYPE_CRAFTED)